johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 ### Password managers

 The essential, non-negotiable subscription at the moment is 1Password.
-It's been my password manager of choice for a long time and, whilst I've shopped around, it remains the best.
+It’s been my password manager of choice for a long time and, whilst I've shopped around, it remains the best.

 Everyone should have a password manager, and I won't be giving up mine given how much value I get for it for such a small cost.